iMJ007/Wolpepper/README.md

   - Muzei Integration
   - Edit image & apply effects to image such as Blur, crop, rotate etc before applying as wallpaper
   - Select download location
-  - Download greyscal version of image
+  - Download greyscale version of image
   - Login with your unsplash account
   - Save image to your favourites
   - Set preview quality of images in list